 | VA licensing/certification reimbursement | Approved certification tests and certain prep courses | People with eligible VA education benefits who are taking approved tests | Reimbursement after documentation; entitlement is charged based on the amount paid back |

 This distinction is the whole article.
-A no-cost course, a VA reimbursement, and a transition internship are not interchangeable.
-The best route depends on whether you are still serving, whether you have GI Bill entitlement left, whether you can attend a cohort, and whether your target role needs a certification, a portfolio, or supervised experience more urgently.
+A no-cost course, a VA-paid school program, a VA reimbursement, and a transition internship are not interchangeable.
+The best route depends on whether you are still serving, whether you have GI Bill entitlement left, whether you can attend a cohort, and whether your target role needs a certification, a portfolio, or supervised experience most urgently.

 VA reimbursement is useful, but it is not the same as free